apache/arrow/docs/source/developers/python.rst

 Similarly, if you built with ``PARQUET_REQUIRE_ENCRYPTION`` (in C++), you need to set the corresponding ``PYARROW_WITH_PARQUET_ENCRYPTION`` environment variable to 1.

+To set the number of threads used to compile PyArrow's C++/Cython components, set the ``PYARROW_PARALLEL`` environment variable.

 If you wish to delete stale PyArrow build artifacts before rebuilding, navigate to the ``arrow/python`` folder and run ``git clean -Xfd .``.